g33k5z/nvim-deepfail/docs/sparse-checkout.md

     That symlink output:

-    ```
+    ```sh
     lrwxr-xr-x g33k5z staff  44 B  Mon May 12 15:27:03 2025  nvim ⇒ /Users/g33k5z/.config/nvim-deepfail-git/nvim
     ```

-    means your setup is **exactly correct**:
+    - means your setup is **exactly correct**:
         - `~/.config/nvim` is a symlink to your Git-controlled folder.
         - Neovim will read your config with no issues.
         - Updating the git repo (in `nvim-deepfail-git`) will instantly update your live Neovim config.

-    You have the **best of both worlds:**
+    - You have the **best of both worlds:**
         - Clean config folder not cluttered with `.git`
         - Easy `git pull/push` for updates/sharing
         - Works perfectly with your SSH GitHub account(s)

     - Now `~/.config/nvim` always points to the up-to-date sparse-checked-out git working directory.